tommit1970/websiteHerstadSkole/readme.txt

 	- more IIFE's
 	- musiclab meets Incredibox - challenge(Incredibox uses one tempo on a project) - split project into musiclab or incredibox - mode
 	- firstactivity => back/forth-button + reset back to start-button

+		- I found Web Audio API - That is was part of all browsers - A standard
+			- all previous work on firstActivity is paused, but the experices are still usefull
-	- firstactivity => rythmbank - record and put in folder - a far way to go []][][][][][][][][][][][][][][]
+			- firstactivity => rythmbank - record and put in folder - a far way to go

+[]][][][][][][][][][][][][][][]

 *********************************************************